edgedb/edgedb/docs/stdlib/datetime.rst

 .. _ref_std_datetime_intro:

-EdgeDB have two types of date/time constructs:
+In EdgeDB, there are two types of date/time constructs:

 * a timezone-aware :eql:type:`std::datetime` type;

-* a set of "local" date/time objects, not attached to any particular timezone, such as :eql:type:`cal::local_datetime`, :eql:type:`cal::local_date` and :eql:type:`cal::local_time`.
+* a set of "local" date/time types, not attached to any particular timezone, such as :eql:type:`cal::local_datetime`, :eql:type:`cal::local_date` and :eql:type:`cal::local_time`.